How climate change could impact your investments

 Sign up to receive trading tips, service updates and offers by emailSign up today

 Financial risks of climate change

 As the world braces for more extreme weather events, the Bank of Canada has started to take action to address climate change.
-For the first time ever, in May 2019, the central bank released a report that sheds light on the threats climate change poses to the country's financial system3.
+For the first time ever, in May 2019, the central bank released a report that sheds light on the threats that climate change poses to the country’s financial system4.
 In fact, the bank has listed climate change among the six major vulnerabilities threatening Canada’s economy.
 One of the biggest challenges facing corporate Canada lies in the transition risks from adapting to a lower-carbon economy.

 “This speaks to the risks faced by oil and gas companies, utilities, mining and other high-carbon sectors,” Bonham explains.
 “Basically, if the world no longer needs the products you produce or if regulations greatly increase your costs, for example through a price on carbon, that is a clear business risk.”

 Lower demand, increasing cost of production and regulatory changes are among the climate-related risks which can lead to “stranded assets”—assets which can no longer generate a sufficient economic return.
 Shareholder value is impaired when these assets are devalued or written off on a company’s balance sheet.

 Under the Paris Accord, Canada committed to reducing its greenhouse gas emissions in order to contribute to the goal of limiting global warming to less than 2°C. To honor this commitment, Canada has to shift to a greener economy.
 In a resource-dependent economy like Canada’s, such a transition will impact many businesses.

 “Essentially, any sector that is associated with high CO2 emissions is at risk.
 This would include sectors such as the cement and steel industries, which currently have very high carbon footprints due to the inherently high-carbon oriented processes they use to create their products,” Bonham points out.